LaetusNox/GPCoursework2020-21/LearningJournal.md

   Figured out my script for my player control movement, currently typing up my 3rd tutorial and will migrate my 2nd tutorial into github shortly.

+3/11/20

+  Started and completed my 4th tutorial: an inventory UI system.
+Will begin combining the 4 scripts I have next week, starting with the Rayhit button prompt and the player movement.
+Will begin typing up my 4th tutorial soon as I only have it on paper.

+10/11/20

+  Connected my rayhit and player movement scripts as wanted, however I had a bug where the ray wouldn't rotate with the player.
+Visually the debug ray rotated but in terms of code it wouldn't activate the button prompt unless the player model was at a specific angle.
+Fixed this by changing Vector3.Forward to Transform.Forward.
+Will need to go back to my old tutorial and change this so users don't have this issue.

+17/11/20

+  Tried to connect the ray button prompt and the progress bar using a counter, however I had some minor issues referencing to another script.
+Realised the issue was that I wasn't setting the int variable 'CollectTotal' in the Rayhit script as a static variable.
+As a result it wasn't referencing properly.
+Now done and the script is working.

+24/11/20